bartekmotyl/homepanel-react/webclient/doc/DOC.md

 # History
-The whole *homepanel* story started when I installed in my house some elements of home automation based on [Loxone](https://www.loxone.com) and [Homematic](https://www.eq-3.com/products/homematic.html) controlled by [FHEM] (https://fhem.de/).
+The whole *homepanel* story started when I installed in my house some elements of home automation based on [Loxone](https://www.loxone.com) and [Homematic](https://www.eq-3.com/products/homematic.html) controlled by [FHEM](https://fhem.de/).
 As these were separate systems there was no simple way to integrate them in a nice UI, preferably touch enale.
 I wanted to have a dashboard (panel) with active elements to control devices from these systems in a unified way.
 At that time home-automation solutions that used touch panels were extremely expensive.
 On the other hand, simple android tablets were relatively cheap, so I decided to write my own solution as an android app with [libgdx](https://libgdx.badlogicgames.com/).
 The app was written in java and also used connectors, devices and widgets.